2012 ASB Classic

 The 2012 ASB Classic was a women's tennis tournament played on outdoor hard courts.
 It was the 27th edition of the ASB Classic, and was part of the WTA International tournaments of the 2012 WTA Tour.
-It took place at the ASB Tennis Centre in Auckland, New Zealand, from 2 to 8 January 2012.
+It took place at the ASB Tennis Centre in Auckland, New Zealand, from 2 January until 8 January 2012.
+Unseeded Zheng Jie won the singles title.